 Local school districts benefit greatly by having the school nurse involved with or leading the development of their school wellness policy.
 School nurses are positioned to take the lead in efforts aimed at improving the quality of students’ dietary intake in the school setting.
 School nurses have knowledge and expertise in the areas of nutrition, weight maintenance, and exercise.
 Because of their role, school nurses are knowledgeable about the needs and the resources necessary for wellness.

 National Association of School Nurses.
-(2013).
-Overweight and obesity in youth in schools—The role of the school nurse (Position Statement).
+(2018).
+Overweight and obesity in children and adolescents in schools—The role of the school nurse (Position Statement).
 Silver Spring, MD: Author.

 Childhood Obesity web page on this website.